thepalslab/finflo-financial-iq/README.md

 ---

+## 🧩 Challenge Submission

+This project was submitted for the **US Bancorp BRE Plugin Challenge 2025**.

+FinFlo is a plugin-style, context-aware assistant that enhances business rule–driven content with:
+- Real-time user interaction
+- Micro-learning moments
+- Dynamic decision support

+It's designed to drop into environments like **U.S. Bank Financial IQ**, modernizing the experience without disrupting existing platforms.

+---

 ## 📘 [Overview: What is FinFlo](README_Enhanced_Overview.md)

 Get an introduction to FinFlo, its purpose, and how it transforms content experiences for platforms like Some Bank’s Financial IQ.